vishwakftw/CS6370-IR/Assignment-2/src/README.md

 #### What is in this folder?
 + There are two Python scripts: `parse_book.py` and `task.py`.

 + `parse_book.py` obtains the book from a given URL and separates it into chapters as specified in the assignment statement.
+Please note that `/` is not a valid character in a filename, which is why the `/`s in the URL have been replaced with `#`s.

 + `task.py` performs the required tasks on the book saved.